Principal Care Management in Florida.

 30 minutes of clinical staff or physician time per month for management of a single high-complexity condition

 Medicare covers PCM under the same framework as CCM.
-Florida Medicaid provides full supplementary coverage.
+Florida Medicaid provides partial supplementary coverage.

 Billing Requirements